MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 # Configure offline data and sync filters for the Field Service (Dynamics 365) mobile app

+Administrators can control what data is downloaded to the Field Service (Dynamics 365) mobile app with their offline profile.

-When a user of the Field Service Mobile application is part of a Offline Profile which is linked to the Field Service Mobile app module, they will run the app in offline mode.
+When a user of the Field Service mobile application is part of a Offline Profile, they will run the app in offline mode.
 In this mode, entity data is read from the local device database and will not read live data from the server.
 This allows the application to perform consistently with or without internet connectivity.
-The local database will be update with new data as defined in the Offline Profile by the system administrator at predefined intervals or on demand by the application user.
+The local database will be updated with new data as defined in the Offline Profile by the system administrator at predefined intervals or on demand by the application user.

 Offline configuration is achieved by: